Friendships after stroke

 Simone: So how friendships changed over the years?
 Have you noticed any change in your friendship groups or perhaps just in lifestyle changes that have led to changes in your friendships?

 Kristie: Yes, definitely 100%.
 After my stroke, obviously, I recovered and everything, and I still maintain those friendships.
 But about two years after is when I really started to want to travel and see more of the world.
-And I guess that is in turn a result of having my stroke because when you’re that close to death and realize how precious your life is, it makes you want, you know?
+And I guess that is in turn a result of having my stroke because when you’re that close to death and realise how precious your life is, it makes you want, you know?

-I remember thinking, like, I’m too young, I’ve got to see the world, I’m not ready to die, you know, and it just makes you realize how precious life really is.
+I remember thinking, like, I’m too young, I’ve got to see the world, I’m not ready to die, you know, and it just makes you realise how precious life really is.
 So, I started to travel and then because I was traveling all the time and moving around a lot, I found it hard to maintain my friendships.

 And then some friends were moving in a different direction in life.
 They were starting to settle down, so to speak and, you know, in long term relationships, starting to have children, that sort of thing.
 So I mean, when I was traveling, though, I did meet other people, like-minded people, and I have maintained those friendships as well.
 But then if they’re living overseas or in a different state, you know, that also is hard to maintain, too.
 So, I guess my friendships have changed a lot over the years.
 I mean, some I’m still friends with that I have been since school or as an early adult.
 But yeah, I guess because of my stroke, I just started to look at life a lot differently.